itsays-zqc/my-website/docs/examples/Active_Device/index.md

 | geometry.z_min     |         | float  |                                                              |
 | geometry.z_max     |         | float  |                                                              |

+Description:

-`geometry`--Set the region of doping preview
+- `geometry`--Set the region of doping preview

   - `dimension`--Set the dimension of doping preview.
 The electrical simulation only supports the 2D type currently, so the doping and its preview are all considered in a plane.
 When `dimension` is `"2d_x_normal"`, it means the preview is in the yz plane.
 Similarly for the rest.

 <br/>